Newborn Hygiene: Cleaning Your Baby's Nose, Mouth, and Body

 Q: When should I start brushing my baby’s teeth?

 A: Start gentle mouth cleaning from birth.
-Once teeth appear (usually around 6 months), use a soft baby toothbrush with a tiny smear of fluoride toothpaste.
+As soon as the first tooth appears (often around 6 months, but it varies), brush twice daily with a soft baby toothbrush and a rice-grain-sized smear of fluoride toothpaste.

 Q: Is it normal for my newborn’s skin to peel?